exah/karalevich-com/public/projects/rill/readme.md

 A web application which helps interconnect environmental events and track updates on a given subject in a specific region.
 The platform unites a wide audience of researchers by building connections between topics they study.
 The public part of the platform gives everyone the ability to discover and follow topics of interest.

 [rill.cc](https://rill-site.now.sh/)

-Researchers:

-- employees of research centers and universities,
-- companies operating in the field,
-- faculty and students of relevant institutions.

-### For

-Some text goes here

-### Etc

-Some text goes here